amorphie/amorphie.github.io/contribution.md

 * thunder-tests -> HTTP requests of the project in Vs code in thunder client

 The above files and folders have been added to provide a template structure for developing projects in the Amorphie ecosystem.
-You can add or subtract according to the needs of the project.
+You can add or subtract according to the needs of the project.I